-When applying Series 489 to deep or large horizontal areas or vertical pours of polymer concrete, suitable reinforcements such as corrosion resistant rebar should be considered.
-When making large horizontal pours, applying the material in a "checkerboard" pattern can avoid heat build-up and potential cracking from shrinkage stresses.
-When making heavy pours greater than eight (8) inches (20 cm) in depth it is recommended to consult with Tnemec Technical Services.
+When making large and/or deep horizontal pours, with polymer concrete, placing the material in a "checkerboard" pattern will help to avoid heat build-up and potential cracking from shrinkage stresses.
+When making heavy pours (8 inches (20 cm)) in depth it is recommended to consult with Tnemec Technical Services.